noahminds/recipe-tracker/README.md

 - When it comes to version control, I think I used Git really effectively.
 I’ve got over 50 commits, each with meaningful messages that explain what was changed.
 I committed my code in small, logical chunks, which made it easy to track progress and roll back if needed.

-### Self-Assessment

-- I challenged myself in a number of ways in this project.
-I decided to use TypeScript, which requires a bit more effort but was ultimately worth it because it helped me avoid mistakes and made debugging easier.
-Strongly typing props, classes, and objects was especially helpful as the app got more complex.

-- Another challenge was allowing users to upload a cover photo for recipes.
-That cover photo is used in the homepage card, and I used state to toggle a modal for uploading the image.
-This taught me how to use state for managing dynamic views and gave me a better understanding of the Next.js documentation, particularly for working with image types and configuring loaders to handle external domains.
-Since this was a small project without security concerns, I didn’t need to restrict domains, which simplified the process.

-- I also wanted the user interaction to feel seamless and polished.
-For example, users can remove items from a list (like ingredients or steps) by simply hovering over the line, rather than using a delete button.
-This required learning more about using Tailwind CSS for hover actions, which was challenging but rewarding.

-- Through this process, I learned a lot about building full web apps with React.
-I feel much more confident about creating components, pages, and managing dependencies between them.
-Using state and the Context API effectively was another big takeaway.
-Some parts of the project, like integrating image uploads with context and creating dynamic components for lists, were complex enough that I couldn’t rely on Googling or AI for solutions—I had to rely on my own understanding of state management and dependency injection to get them right.

-- That said, there are areas for improvement.
-For example, my use of useEffect could be better.
-Without a backend or local storage, it’s hard to know if the way I’m handling state updates across pages is optimal.
-Adding a backend or local storage in the future would help make the app more functional and let me test whether my use of useEffect is correct.

-- Another improvement would be implementing storage for recipes so changes persist.
-Right now, the app doesn’t actually save data, so it’s not a fully functional tool.
-Adding storage would make it feel more like a real-world app.

-- Given that recipes are not persistent, I challenged myself to implement error handling so that if the user refreshed the page on a recipe that did not exist by default (i.e., one they created), it would flash up a screen warning them that the recipe does not exist rather than breaking.

-- Lastly, I missed the initial submission deadline by a day, which was unfortunate.
-But since then, I’ve put in a lot of effort to go above and beyond the requirements.
-I’m proud of the final result.
-The app is accessible, visually pleasing, and includes features that make it easy for users to interact with.
-I hope this reflects the progress I’ve made, even though I didn’t meet the original deadline.

 ---

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).